This guide is continuously updated for relevance, accuracy, and the most recent info.

 Trailering package comes standard

 Chevy’s mid-size Traverse, a 7-passenger SUV, underwent a much-needed redesign after a 2022 refresh that didn’t make significant changes.
-The updated version features a striking design, introduces interior enhancements like a 17.7-inch screen, and swaps the old 3.6L V6 for a more potent 2.5L engine.
+The updated version features a more striking design, introduces interior enhancements like a 17.7-inch screen, and swaps the old 3.6L V6 for a more potent 2.5L engine.
 Notably, the new Traverse Z71 trim steals the spotlight as an off-roader with seven seats, offering over 1-inch increased ground clearance, improved stability with a widened track, and exclusive 18-inch all-terrain wheels.

 Built for adventure, the Z71 model boasts enhanced off-road capabilities, a distinctive front fascia, red tow hooks, and a rugged aluminum skid plate for rock-bashing prowess.
 Equipped with a standard trailering package, hill descent control, and versatile drive modes, the Z71-flavored Traverse is ready to tackle diverse terrains and haul weekend toys to the cabin.